dinochecker

 References

-• Charig AJ and Milner AC (1990) "The systematic position of Baryonyx walkeri, in the light of Gauthier's reclassification of the Theropoda" in Carpenter and Currie (eds.)
+• Charig AJ and Milner AC (1990) "The systematic position of Baryonyx walkeri, in the light of Gauthier's reclassification of the Theropoda".
+In Carpenter and Currie (eds.)
 "Dinosaur Systematics: Approaches and Perspectives".

 Email